malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness.md

 The working memory I refer to here is the same as that originally thought to hold around seven items for up to about a minute (see [Working memory](https://en.wikipedia.org/wiki/Working_memory#Capacity) in Wikipedia).

 ## Logical View
-The theory claims that the high-level thought system of the human brain is a state machine with a tightly integrated control mechanism, whereas the low-level unaware or non-conscious processing performed the brain is something much more akin to our current deep-learning artificial neural network models - basically just pattern matching/prediction engines.
+The theory claims that the high-level thought system of the human brain is a state machine with a tightly integrated control mechanism, whereas the low-level unaware or non-conscious processing performed within the brain is something much more akin to our current [deep-learning](https://en.wikipedia.org/wiki/Deep_learning) artificial neural network models - simplistic pattern matching, prediction, and sequencing engines.
 So, high-level thought is achieved through a combination of a relatively simple state machine architecture, combined with the pattern matching and prediction power of those low-level neural networks.

 As we shall see, the activity of this high-level thought system explains almost all of the phenomena that we experience as _consciousness_.

 ### State Machine
 The proposed high-level state machine of the brain is illustrated in the following diagram.
 Externally sourced senses (our nominal five senses), plus internal senses (eg: mental tracking of limb position), are received as inputs (likely in a pre-processed form), then used in conjunction with the current state (held in Working Memory) to produce a new state.

 ![state machine](files/A-theory-of-consciousness-state-machine.png)